Middle Korean: Sources and periodization

-In 1973, close examination of a Buddhist sutra from the Goryeo period revealed faint interlinear annotations with simplified Chinese characters indicating how the Chinese text could be read as Korean.
+In 1973, a close examination of a Buddhist sutra from the Goryeo period revealed faint interlinear annotations in simplified Chinese characters indicating how the Chinese text could be read in Korean.

 More examples of ('oral embellishment') were discovered, particularly in the 1990s.

 Many of the characters were abbreviated, and some of them are identical in form and value to symbols in the Japanese katakana syllabary, though the historical relationship between the two is not yet clear.
 An even more subtle method known as annotations was discovered in 2000.
-This consists of dots and lines made with a stylus at various positions around a character, with their interpretation depending on the position at which they were placed.
+This consists of dots and lines made with a stylus at various positions around a character, with their interpretation depending on where they are placed.
 Both forms of annotation contain little phonological information, but are valuable sources on grammatical markers.

 The used after the Mongol invasions of Korea in the mid-13th century differs from that used before in style and grammar.
 Nam Pung-hyun suggests that the language changed due to the disruption of the invasions and occupation, and the period before should be considered Late Old Korean rather than part of Middle Korean.

 The introduction of the Hangul alphabet in 1446 revolutionized the description of the language.
 The ('The Correct/Proper Sounds for the Instruction of the People') and later texts describe the phonology and morphology of the language with great detail and precision.
 Earlier forms of the language must be reconstructed by comparing fragmentary evidence with LMK descriptions.

-These works are not as informative regarding Korean syntax, as they tend to use a stilted style influenced by Classical Chinese.
+These works are less informative about Korean syntax, as they tend to use a stilted style influenced by Classical Chinese.
 The best examples of colloquial Korean are the translations in foreign-language textbooks produced by the Joseon Bureau of Interpreters.

 Script and phonology

 Hangul letters correspond closely to the phonemes of Late Middle Korean.
-The romanization most commonly used in linguistic writing on the history of Korean is the Yale romanization devised by Samuel Martin, which faithfully reflects the Hangul spelling.
+The romanization most commonly used in linguistic writing on the history of Korean is the Yale romanization devised by Samuel E. Martin, which faithfully reflects the Hangul spelling.